akka/akka-projection/docs/src/main/paradox/running.md

 The Sharded Daemon Process can be used to distribute `n` instances of a given Projection across the cluster.
 Therefore, it's important that each Projection instance consumes a subset of the stream of envelopes.

 How the subset is created depends on the kind of source we consume.
 If it's a Alpakka Kafka source, this is typically done using Kafka partitions.
-When consuming from Akka Persistence Journal, the events must be tagged with a slice number as demonstrated in the example bellow.
+When consuming from Akka Persistence Journal, the events must be sliced by tagging them as demonstrated in the example bellow.

 ### Tagging Events in EventSourcedBehavior